 Should you require financial assistance, a special fundraising guide has been prepared to help interested scholars raise the necessary funds within their communities.
 We strongly encourage scholars to use this guide to fundraise and obtain sponsors to help them pay for the tuition costs associated with attending ISLP.
 Over two-thirds of our scholars fundraise part or all of their tuition.
 Read through our fundraising guide and get started.
 In addition, the Office of Admissions is available to support scholars in their fundraising efforts.

-ISLP is also proud to offer a limited number of scholarships to members of Golden Key International Honour Society and Phi Theta Kappa.
+ISLP is also proud to offer a limited number of scholarships to members of Golden Key International Honour Society, The National Society of Collegiate Scholars, and Phi Theta Kappa.
 Please visit the Scholarships page for more information.

 How much spending money should I bring?

 You will need to purchase at least one meal per day (average $15-30 U.S. dollars, depending on personal choice and destination) and miscellaneous small purchases, including laundry services, internet, and telephone calls as needed.
 Additionally, you will have the opportunity to buy souvenirs and enjoy leisure activities during scheduled free time.
 Once you are enrolled, we will provide additional resources on spending money and currency exchange.